 Conducting research and development is central to our business model.
 We have invested and expect to continue to invest significant time and capital in our research and development operations.
-Our research and development expenses were \$35.4 million and \$11.9 million for the fiscal years ended March 31, 2022 and 2021, respectively.
-We expect that our research and development expenses will remain a significant portion of our total operating costs for the foreseeable future as we seek to complete the development of PH94B, PH10 and AV-101.
+Our research and development expenses were approximately \$44.4 million and \$35.4 million for the fiscal years ended March 31, 2023 and 2022, respectively.
+We expect that our research and development expenses will remain a significant portion of our total operating costs for the foreseeable future as we seek to complete the development of fasedienol, itruvone, and AV-101 and our other recently acquired pherine product candidates.